 - participate in an event the sporting body runs and sign an entry form that includes the relevant rules.

-A disciplinary dispute involves a person challenging disciplinary action that a sporting body has taken, or proposes to take.
+A disciplinary dispute involves a person or organisation making allegations, or a person or organisation challenging disciplinary action that a sporting body has taken, or proposes to take.
 A person might challenge:

 - the proposed disciplinary action (penalty), and/or